Naini-Diwan/scigui_agent/README.md

 # SciGUI-Agent

-A modular, permission-controlled agent for automating scientific GUI workflows with vision-language models, hierarchical planning, and full reproducibility.
+An inovative agent for automating scientific GUI workflows with vision-language models and hierarchical planning.

 ## Features